 8 Cars With The Most Lemon Complaints

 You may not be aware of the lemon laws.
 They are state laws that require that an automobile manufacturer provide restitution to owners of cars that have been deemed a lemon.
+So, what is a lemon car?
 The lemon classification is given to automobiles that have been found to be defective, with reoccurring problems that happen over a short period of time.

 “Most states deem a vehicle a lemon when it has been out of service more than three or four times,” explained Steve Lehto, a lemon law attorney based in Michigan.